|Direct||212 336 8110|

-An engineer by training, Anthony Lo Cicero has represented companies in patent and trademark litigation involving product areas as diverse as e-commerce platforms, angular rate sensors, camcorders and textiles.
+An engineer by training, Anthony Lo Cicero has represented companies in patent and trademark litigation involving product areas as diverse as e-commerce platforms, angular rate sensors, refrigeration chemistry, camcorders and flat panel displays.
 He conducts due diligence of IP portfolios and provides strategic patent counseling to companies in a wide range of industries from recorded and published music to consumer electronics.
+Most recently, he was a President of the New York Intellectual Property Law Association.

 Very sophisticated technology competes with style and price as key aspects of the customer experience in the fashion industry.
 Mr. Lo Cicero represents some of the most prominent brick-and-mortar and on-line retailers in the country in patent disputes relating to the enterprise’s e-commerce, mobile and point of sale systems.
 The retail industry regularly confronts patent assertions involving mobile platforms, electronic merchandise presentation, billing, marketing, inventory management and other features of the 21st century marketplace.
 Mr. Lo Cicero evaluates and responds to these assertions in a practical, business-oriented manner.
-For example, on behalf of one retailer, he obtained dismissals of several actions for little or no payment.
 Mr. Lo Cicero also evaluates contractual terms with vendors and suppliers to mitigate liability and works with retailers to identify and obtain protection for their own innovations.
 He has assisted retailers in successfully pursuing indemnification claims ranging to seven-figure settlements.

 Restaurants, financial institutions, insurance companies, health care institutions, consumer product manufacturers and other businesses likewise rely on technology to bind customers, improve the customer experience, differentiate themselves and stimulate demand.
 Mr. Lo Cicero advises clients on freedom to operate issues, prosecutes patents and defends them in litigation.

-Mr. Lo Cicero was actively involved in shaping the Trademark Anti-counterfeiting Act of 1984, and served on the board of the International Anti-counterfeiting Coalition during seminal efforts to strengthen the protection of federal and state laws, including Customs laws, to counteract counterfeiting.
+In the public sector, Mr. Lo Cicero has been active in advocating responsible patent reform and he was actively involved in shaping the Trademark Anti-counterfeiting Act of 1984, and served on the board of the International Anti-counterfeiting Coalition during seminal efforts to strengthen the protection of federal and state laws, including Customs laws, to counteract counterfeiting.
 He is also effective at marshalling law enforcement agencies in the United States and other countries to disrupt and dismantle counterfeiting operations harming his clients’ rights.
 For example, counterfeit toner cartridges were adversely impacting the profitability of a major printer manufacturer; he coordinated Customs and law enforcement in the United States and abroad, obtained seizure orders and mitigated the problem.
 Similarly, he represents companies based in Europe, Asia and Latin America in protecting their trademark rights in the United States.

 An important element of Mr. Lo Cicero’s work is transactional and results in monetizing a client’s IP through a sale or license agreement.
 Knowledgeable of customs and terms in a wide variety of industries, he counsels clients on structuring and pricing transactions when the IP is the key value of an enterprise.

-Mr. Lo Cicero is First Vice President of the New York Intellectual Property Law Association and will assume the presidency in 2014.
+Mr. Lo Cicero is immediate past President of the New York Intellectual Property Law Association.
 He also serves on the Board of Directors of Education for Music, a not-for-profit institution bringing music education and its attendant benefits to inner city children.
 He is a frequent speaker on issues of patent infringement, trademark dilution, anti-counterfeiting, arbitration, intellectual property damages and recovery, domain name disputes and Internet-related issues.
 He has been named a “Super Lawyer” for Intellectual Property and is included in IP Stars.